NAJAS 2025 NETWORK CONFERENCE Hosted by Japan/America Society of Kentucky |

 NAJAS & JASK will be in touch with you at a later date to provide updates and confirm signups for these options.

 The Toyota Tour for JAS/JS members will be on Wed. afternoon, 8/20, with limited space available.
-Transportation to the tour will depart from the host hotel at approximately 1pm.
+Transportation to the tour will depart from Pam Miller Downtown Arts Center at approximately 12:15pm.

 Thursday evening dinners and Tues/Saturday social activities and outings will be coordinated in advance by JASK.
 You will receive more information and signups for restaurants and/or activities in advance of the conference.